-Going by the official website of ‘TAMANNA’, details about the use and importance of aptitude test, dimensions measured in the test, construction and standardization of the test, administration, scoring and understanding the meaning of aptitude test scores are covered in the test manual.
+Going by the official website of ‘TAMANNA’, details about the use and importance of aptitude tests, dimensions measured in the test, construction and standardization of the test, administration, scoring and understanding of the meaning of aptitude test scores are covered in the test manual.
 Guidelines were developed based on data collected from the students tested, by the CBSE, at 11 different locations from various regions of the country to make this test relevant to the Indian context.

 Looking at the content covered in the test, we can infer that the test mainly concentrates on seven areas.
-These seven identified sub-tests are Language Aptitude (LA), Abstract Reasoning (AR), Verbal Reasoning (VR), Mechanical Reasoning (MR), Numerical Aptitude (NA), Spatial Aptitude (SA) and Perceptual Aptitude (PA) along with Technical Manual.
+These seven identified sub-tests are Language Aptitude (LA), Abstract Reasoning (AR), Verbal Reasoning (VR), Mechanical Reasoning (MR), Numerical Aptitude (NA), Spatial Aptitude (SA) and Perceptual Aptitude (PA), along with Technical Manual.
 MHRD made it clear that the aptitude test provides information related to the strengths of students and there is no pass or fail in this test.